 AD sites have to comply with the Animal By-Products Regulations.
 The outcome of this second of the UK Anaerobic Digestion Regulations is that a mesophilic AD Plant would also need to have a pasteurisation unit to make sure the end product is safe.
-Further information is available from the Animal and Plant Health Agency (AHA) and the HSE. via HSE website.
+Further information is available from the Animal and Plant Health Agency (AHA) and the HSE. via the HSE website.

 Regulation 3.
 Duty of Care

 The duty of care is a law which says you must take all reasonable steps to keep waste safe.
 You have a legal responsibility to ensure that you produce, store, transport and dispose of waste without harming the environment.
-Duty of care law is available at the UK Government Defra and Environment Agency websites.
+Duty of care law is available on the UK Government Defra and Environment Agency websites.
 It is not strictly known as one of the anaerobic digestion regulations, but as most biogas companies transport waste in considerable quantities it is a law which will be important to them.